NateEag/how-i-code/content/automate-everything.rst

 Humans should do the interesting work.
 They should leave the bookkeeping to computers.
 This is the essence of programming.

-If it costs more to automate a process than to perform it manually, then it automating it may be a poor business decision.
+If it costs more to automate a process than to perform it manually, then automating it may be a poor business decision.
 Beware the false economy, however - a task that is done only once is a very rare creature.

-Many people do not realize how many of a programmer's daily tasks should be automated.
+Many programmers do not realize how many of their daily tasks should be automated.
 Here are a few examples of automatable tasks that are often done manually (or worse yet, not at all).